 Companies have purchased and deployed ERP and CRM system separately from each other, but integrating the two systems can reap considerable benefits around time to market, improved cash flow and agility.
 Optimizing the business process as a whole, rather than individual parts, is the surest path to a successful incorporation project, experts say.
-The benefits of ERP-CRM integration are huge.
+The potential benefits of ERP-CRM integration are huge.
 ERP systems provide much-needed internal information that can be shared with new stakeholders.
 CRM systems provide the entry point for stakeholders to involve with an organization.
 You can’t really have one without the other and be successful in the marketplace.

 In simple terms, the benefits of CRM platform comes as a result of the combination of contact center, campaign management, help desk, and self-service.
 But it is not in itself supporting one end-to-end business process.
 One of the big shifts we are seeing is to make the end-to-end orientation front and center and then integrate from that perspective.

 1. Take a business procedure view of ERP-CRM integration